Bioconductor/bioconductor.org/content/help/course-materials/extra/BioC2012_setup_guide.md

 RStudio Server takes a few moments to come up after the stack creation is complete.
 You may need to refresh the page after a few seconds.
+(You may see an error message before RStudio is ready).